ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **10%** of the time, replace the sampled person/household's PUMA with a PUMA selected at random according to the probabilities in the appropriate file below.
 (In the case of a household, all simulants in that household are assigned the same replacement PUMA.)
+In the case of an individual, only PUMAs with an existing non-GQ household in the simulation should be selected.
 The number **10%** should be considered a placeholder and will likely change in the future.

 These probabilities were created by first calculating the (weighted) proportions of immigrants corresponding to the move type